 The Princeton-Weimar Summer School for Media Studies provides advanced training in the study of media and cultural techniques.
-Focusing on one special topic annually, it affords a select group of fourteen graduate students the opportunity to work with distinguished international scholars from all fields of media studies in an intimate and highly focused context and provides a platform for participants to engage in dialogue with other doctoral students from around the world working in similar or related fields.
-In addition to the seminar sessions, workshops, and lectures, the summer school program includes slots every day that are reserved for extended one-on-one consultations with the faculty.
+Focusing on one special topic annually, it affords a select group of fourteen graduate students the opportunity to work with distinguished international scholars from all fields of media studies in an intimate and highly focused context, as well as a platform for dialogue with other doctoral students from around the world working in similar or related fields.
+In addition to the seminar sessions, workshops and lectures, the summer school program includes opportunities for extended one-on-one consultations with the faculty.

-The directors of the summer school lead five morning seminars.
+Five morning seminars are led by the directors of the summer school, respectively.
 Afternoon sessions taught by the summer school faculty provide further opportunities for interaction and participation.
-A series of evening events such as invited lectures and film screenings explore other facets of the annual summer school topic.
+A series of evening events including invited lectures and film screenings explore other facets of the summer school’s topic.

-Participants receive a reader with texts and material for the seminars.
-The working language of the Summer School is English.
+Participants will receive a reader with texts and material for the seminars.
+The working language of the summer school is English.